-Under GASB Statement 54, the Town has segregated fund balance into five classifications: Nonspendable, Restricted, Committed, Assigned, and Unassigned.
+The Town has segregated fund balance into five classifications: Nonspendable, Restricted, Committed, Assigned, and Unassigned.
 These components of fund balance are defined as follows:

 - Nonspendable Fund Balance: Amounts that are not in a spendable form or are required to be maintained intact. - Restricted Fund Balance: Amounts constrained to specific purposes stipulated by external resource providers or through enabling legislation.
 Restrictions may be changed or lifted only with the consent of the resource providers or through enabling legislation. - Committed Fund Balance: Amounts constrained to specific purposes by a government itself using its highest level of decision-making authority.
 To be reported as committed, amounts cannot be used for any other purpose unless the government takes the same highest-level action to remove or change the constraint. - Assigned Fund Balance: Amounts the Town intends to use for specific purposes.
+The Board of Selectmen have the authority to assign amounts to be used for specific purposes.
 For all governmental funds other than the General Fund, any remaining positive amounts are to be classified as "assigned". - Unassigned Fund Balance: Amounts that are available for any purpose; these amounts are reported only in the General Fund, except for any deficit balance of another governmental fund.